List of space travelers by nationality

-The flags indicate the space traveler's nationality at the time of their flight or flights.
+The flags indicate the space traveler's nationality at the time of their flight.
 In cases of dual citizenship, the space traveler is listed under their primary residence.
 A secondary list appended to the entry for the Soviet Union shows the birth countries of space travelers not born in Russia.
-A similar list after the entry for the United States shows the birth countries of space travelers who are or were citizens of the U.S. but were born elsewhere.
+A similar list after the entry for the United States shows the birth countries of space travelers who were citizens of the US but were born elsewhere.
 Flags shown in the secondary lists are those in use at the time of the space travelers' birth.

 Names in italic are space travelers who are not part of any national astronaut program or astronaut corps (Toyohiro Akiyama, Helen Sharman, the Space Adventures customers and the sub-orbital SpaceShipOne and Blue Origin pilots).

 Statistics

-As of March 2025, people from 44 countries have traveled in space.
-622 people have reached Earth orbit.
-628 have reached the altitude of space according to the FAI definition of the boundary of space, and 565 people have reached the altitude of space according to the American definition.
+As of March 2025, people from 47 countries have traveled in space.
+642 people have reached the altitude of space according to the FAI definition of the boundary of space.
+655 people have reached the altitude of space according to the USAF definition, and 637 have reached Earth orbit.
 24 people have traveled beyond low Earth orbit and either circled, orbited, or walked on the Moon.

-Of the 37 countries whose citizens have traveled into Earth orbit, 25 have flown a single space traveler, and four others (Belgium, Bulgaria, the Netherlands, and the United Kingdom) have flown two each.
-94% of all space travelers have been contributed by the following eight nations:
+Of the 44 countries whose citizens have traveled into Earth's orbit, 25 have flown a single space traveler, and four others (Belgium, Bulgaria, the Netherlands, and the United Kingdom) have flown two each.
+94% of all people to reach low Earth orbit travelers have hailed from the following eight nations:

-1 Includes 72 Soviet cosmonauts and 49 Russian cosmonauts.

-2 Includes both national space programme activity and European Space Agency participation.
+1 Includes both national space programme activity and European Space Agency participation.

-3 Includes astronauts from the Federal Republic of Germany and the German Democratic Republic.
+2 Includes astronauts from the Federal Republic of Germany and the German Democratic Republic.